mongodb/specifications/source/auth/auth.rst

 The driver MUST ensure that the TOKEN_AUDIENCE mechanism property is set when the PROVIDER_NAME is "azure".

-The driver MUST use the same procedure given in :ref:_access-token-azure to obtain an access token, with the one exception of using the TOKEN_AUDIENCE as the ``resource`` parameter.
+The driver MUST use the same procedure given in `Obtaining an Access Token for Azure Key Vault`_ to obtain an access token, with the one exception of using the TOKEN_AUDIENCE as the ``resource`` parameter.
 The azure credentials MUST be cached by TOKEN_AUDIENCE, and expire within 5 minutes of the time given by the ``expires_in`` parameter of the IMDS response.

+.. _Obtaining an Access Token for Azure Key Vault: https://github.com/mongodb/specifications/blob/master/source/client-side-encryption/client-side-encryption.rst#obtaining-an-access-token-for-azure-key-vault

 Caching Credentials
 ```````````````````